aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 }
 ```

-> Note: We can copy the routes registered in these functions to create our own route definitions directly in the `routes/web.php` file and remove the `Auth::routes()` call in the `routes/web.php` file.
-This way all our routes will be in the our application and not in the framework code.
+> Note: We can copy the routes definitions from these functions and paste them directly into our `routes/web.php` file to create our own route definitions directly in the `routes/web.php` file.
+Then we can remove the `Auth::routes()` call from the `routes/web.php` file.
+This way all our routes will be in our application and not burried deep in the Laravel framework code.

 ## Inspecting the Authentication routs using artisan

-We can also run the artisan command to show us the routs that are defined for authentication:
+We can run the artisan command below to show us the routs that are defined for our application:

 ```bash
 php artisan route:list
 ```

-The command will show the route listing below:
+If we used the `--auth` flag when we ran the `php artisan ui` command, the `php artisan route:list` command will show the route listing below:

 ```bash
 +--------+----------+------------------------+------------------+------------------------------------------------------------------------+--------------+